Standing-Storm/MindOverMatter/README.md

 FUTURE PLANS

-1) Add chance of randomly becoming psychic if you stand out in a portal storm.
-Unprotected.
-We have such sights to show you.
-(Accomplished!!)
-2) Appropriately distribute matrix crystals in labs.
-(Accomplished!!)
-3) Add feral psychics (Accomplished!!)
-4) Add electrokinesis if they ever let spells interact with battery charge.
+1) Add electrokinesis if they ever let spells interact with battery charge.